Azure/azure-init/doc/configuration.md

    - **Example:** `azure-init --config /path/to/custom-config.toml`

 #### 2. Directory Loading Logic
-   - If the `--config` parameter points to a directory, `azure-init` follows this hierarchy:
-     - First, it looks for a base file named `azure-init.toml` in the directory.
-     - Then, it merges any additional `.toml` files in a `.d` subdirectory within the specified directory, in lexicographical order.
+   - If the `--config` parameter points to a directory, `azure-init` loads a base `azure-init.toml` file and merges aditional `.toml` files from a `.d` subdirectory in lexicographical order.

      ```text
      /etc/azure-init/
      ├── azure-init.toml            # Base configuration